 - Decrease in appetite

 - Racing heartbeat

 - Swelling in your ankles or legs

 Various imaging and blood tests can help diagnose pulmonary hypertension.
 Consult your physician if you notice symptoms.

-Under the direction of Dr. Barbara LeVarge, the Pulmonary Hypertension Center at Beth Israel Deaconess Medical Center provides a state of the art multidisciplinary approach to the evaluation and treatment of pulmonary hypertension.
+The Pulmonary Hypertension Center at Beth Israel Deaconess Medical Center provides a state-of-the-art multidisciplinary approach to the evaluation and treatment of pulmonary hypertension.
 Specialists in a number of disciplines, including pulmonary medicine, cardiology, radiology, physical therapy and nursing collaborate to provide comprehensive services for patients with pulmonary hypertension and their families.